david-christiansen/itu-thesis/README.md

 Please check the above instructions against the documentation for your TeX distribution.
 In particular, they have only been tested on GNU/Linux and Mac OS X - Windows users running MikTeX may have an easier graphical utility available.

-Free fonts (DejaVu Sans Mono)
+Free fonts
 ------------------------------------
 DejaVu Sans Mono is available as an alternative free font.
-Use the option `freefonts` to the `documentclass` command use this font instead.
+Provide the option `dejavu` to the `documentclass` command to use this font instead.

 XeTeX
 -----